Giving up Corporate America to be a Search Marketing Consultant

 Tools and Technology – All those tools the agency had you need to buy yourself.
 While you don’t need one of the Enterprise Search Tools you will need a handful of tools and a decent computer and that will cost you some money.

 Corporate Payment Terms – The big problem for most is the payment terms.
-If you take a typical enterprise scenario they are typically Net60 and you can bill monthly.
+If you take a typical enterprise scenario, they are typically Net60, and you can bill monthly.
 In some cases you can bill the first month immediately but that is still at least 60 days.
-In many cases you cannot invoice until the end of the month and with a Net60 that means not being paid for 90 days.
-This is if your lucky and you can get all the vendor details set up.
+In many cases, you cannot invoice until the end of the month and with a Net60, that means not being paid for 90 days.
+This is if you lucky and you can get all the vendor details set up.
 Most likely you are waiting for 120 days or 4 months until that first check arrives.

-Quarterly Tax Payments – This is what kills most consultants especially in the first year.
-In your corporate job you were getting a salary and that was taxed before you received it.
+Quarterly Tax Payments – This is what kills most consultants, especially in the first year.
+In your corporate job you were getting a salary taxed before you received it.
 Now you get the full amount from your client and you are required to pay “estimated taxes” on your expected income on a quarterly basis.
-If you don’t you will be hit with a penalty when you file.
-This is why I suggest below getting a great accountant to help manage this burden.
+If you don’t you will be penalized when you file.
+This is why I suggest getting a great accountant to help manage this burden.

-For example, if your lucky enough to get a consulting gig at $10k per month for the rest of the year, keeping the math easy of $100k for the year.
+For example, if you are lucky enough to get a consulting gig at $10k per month for the rest of the year, keeping the math easy of $100k for the year.
 If you are married and this is your only income your tax rate is 27% so each month you need to set aside $2,700.
-If you are single it is $31% or $3,100 of that $10k goes to taxes each month.
+If you are single, it is $31% or $3,100 of that $10k goes to taxes each month.

-Liability Insurance – Nearly every project I work with requires liability insurance of at least $1 million dollars.
-This insurance with a umbrella costs around $2,700 annually.
+Liability Insurance Nearly every project I work with requires liability insurance of at least $1 million dollars.
+This insurance with an umbrella costs around $2,700 annually.

 How much money do you need to make?

 This is the big one.
-While you might be known in the industry from your corporate job you may not have any cred as a consultant.
-I see many people making six figure salaries that want the same as a consultant.
+While you might be known in the industry from your corporate job, you may not have any cred as a consultant.
+I see many people making six-figure salaries who want the same as a consultant.
 It is possible but has some pain points.
 In the chart below it shows you need to bill accordingly.
 For example, if you want to take home the same $150k from your corporate job, keeping a similar work/life balance you need to be 100% billable 8 hours a day for the year (not including weekends and holidays) at $200 per hour.
-This is not factoring any expenses but you get the idea.
+This is not a factor in any expenses, but you get the idea.
 To make more you either have to bill more hours and/or raise your hourly rate.

 take_home_rates

-Time Management – The primary asset of a consultant is their time so make sure you manage it correctly.
-Projects are $25 per hour takes as much work as projects at $400 per hour so try to focus on those that matter.
-Most “starting your business” books tell you to do a lot of pro bono work to build a name and a client roster.
+Time Management -The primary asset of a consultant is their time, so make sure you manage it correctly.
+Projects are $25 per hour and take as much work as projects at $400 per hour, so try to focus on those that matter.
+Most “starting your business,” books tell you to do a lot of pro bono work to build a name and a client roster.
 Reaching out to your network for projects can be far more valuable.
-I am not suggesting that you don’t give back but watch those hours.
+I am not suggesting you don’t give back, but watch those free hours especially if you have a good reputation and real experience.

 Can you do the work?

 The ability to manage a search program at a Fortune 100 company does not mean you can do the work.
-I had one friend that has been running a large program for the past 5 years and has never actually audited a page or even looked at the actual Adwords management system and did not have time to try to learn everything so opted to not be a consultant.
-Fortunately many people currently do the work or have done the work so with a little review they are ready for business.
+I had one friend who has been running a large program for the past five years and has never actually audited a page and only looked at the Adwords management system and did not have time to try to learn everything, so he opted not to be a consultant.
+Fortunately, many people currently do the work or have done the work, so with a little review, they are ready for business.

 Are you leaving on Friendly Terms?

 Don’t burn bridges on your way out.
-In nearly all the cases of layoffs, the person was eventually invited back as a consultant making more than they did as an employee.
+In nearly all the cases with layoffs, the person may eventually invited back as a consultant, earning more than they did as an employee.
 This is a great way to start building a book of business that may lead to other projects.
+Ask for this if you were the only person working on a specific project, software or project and continuity is needed.
+I have seen a number of companies lay off entire search teams only to hire them back as consultants.

 Reach out to Friends and Connections

 This is critical that you network like crazy.
-Buy lunch for a few people in your network that can help you either make connections to other professionals but also give you suggestions on what they have done to maintain their business.
+Buy lunch for a few people in your network who can help you make connections to other professionals and give suggestions on what they have done to maintain their business.
 Post questions on Linkedin or other channels.
-I find people in the search industry are generally willing to help you out with advice, referrals, introductions etc.
+I find people in the search industry are generally willing to help you out with advice, referrals, or introductions.

 Find a Great Lawyer and Accountant